Senate slaps down Trump border emergency; Republicans defect

 The most promising was an effort from Sen. Mike Lee of Utah for legislation that would impose limits on future presidential actions.
 That would give senators some solace as they allowed Trump's order to stand.
 GOP senators huddled with Vice President Mike Pence and seemed optimistic the White House might support their plan.
 Then Trump called Lee in the middle of a private Republican lunch meeting and, in the time it took the senator to step out of the room to take the call, it was over.
 Trump was opposed.

 Lee and other senators were peeling off against the president.
 In a last-ditch effort the night before the vote, Lindsey Graham and other senators dashed to the White House to try once again for Trump's support to broker an alternative plan.
+Trump was frustrated by their arrival.
 They mostly failed.

 Trump did tweet ahead of the vote that he would be willing to consider legislation to adjust the 1976 law at some later time.